 The best credit card for 18-year-olds is the Petal® 2 Visa® Credit Card because it has a $0 annual fee and is intended for beginners with little-to-no credit history.
 The Petal 2 Card also rewards cardholders with up to 1.5% cash back on eligible purchases.
 There’s no security deposit required to open the account, either.… read full answer

 As you can see, the best card depends a lot on your financial situation and spending habits.
 For example, the best credit cards for 18-year-old students are the Discover it® Student chrome and Bank of America® Customized Cash Rewards Credit Card for Students cards.
 They both offer $0 annual fees and solid cash back rewards on all purchases.
 A student’s age and earning potential are an attractive prospect for credit card issuers, so they’re willing to extend offers not readily available to non-students.

-In addition, some of the other best credit cards for 18-year-olds are secured credit cards, which offer the easiest approval.
+In addition, some of the other best credit cards for 18-year-olds are secured credit cards, which offer easy approval.
 They require a security deposit, typically around $200.
 The security deposit sets the credit limit and serves as collateral for the lender.
 It’s fully refundable after closing the account in good standing.
-The Discover it® Secured Credit Card and Secured Mastercard® from Capital One are two of the best secured credit cards for 18-year-olds.
+The Discover it® Secured Credit Card and Capital One Platinum Secured Credit Card are two of the best secured credit cards for 18-year-olds.

 Best Ways for 18-Year-Olds to Access Credit